 Valley of Vapors is 15 minutes long and gives a brief history of the use of the hot springs.

 Taking the Baths, a 9-minute video, tells what the traditional bath routine is.

 You can have a copy of these park videos to watch with your class before your visit and add to the school library.
 We advise viewing both of these for background information on the park and baths.
 Just ask the ranger to send a copy to you when you call for a tour reservation.
-Taking the Baths is not available on site for groups.
+Taking the Baths is not available on site for large groups.

 Fordyce Bathhouse Tour

-The guide will take you through the restored bathhouse rooms.
+The tour guide will take you through the restored bathhouse rooms.
 You will hear about why people took the baths and how they took them.
 You will also hear about what else there was to do at the bathhouse.
 In the gymnasium, the students will be able to hold a medicine ball.

 This tour takes about 45 minutes.
 It is best if only 25-30 students are in one group.
 If you are bringing several classes at a time, we will try to have more than one guide available or to have one group watch the movie while the others tour and then switch.

 The guide will take the group to the open springs outside nearby for a talk about how the water gets hot.
 Students will also be able to taste the hot spring water.
 This tour takes about 15 minutes.

 If you are interested in a more in-depth geology talk, ask for the full 35-minute tour that includes part of the Grand Promenade and more about the geology.